allen-cell-animated/website-3d-cell-viewer/.github/ISSUE_TEMPLATE/ux_issue.md

 ---
 name: Usability Issue/Improvement
-about: '"Assign to "UX Backlog and Tracking Board" if it is a known committed-to item.
-Assign to "Feedback and Insights Research Repository" if low priority, an idea or suggestion that warrants investigation before committing to development,"'
+about: '"Assign to "UX Backlog and Tracking Board" if we are commited to its development.
+Assign to "Feedback and Insights Research Repository" if low priority or suggestion that warrants investigation before committment,"'
 title: ''
 labels: ux
 assignees: ''